-- May of 1963 Guthrie Theatre opened its doors next to the Walker Art Center, Minneapolis.
+May of 1963: Guthrie Theatre opens its doors next to the Walker Art Center, Minneapolis.

 Original façade of the Guthrie Theater, designed by Ralph Rapson

-- August 28, 1963, Martin Luther King Jr. delivered his “I have a Dream” speech addressing the civil rights march at Lincoln Memorial, Washington, DC.
+August 28, 1963: Martin Luther King Jr. delivers his “I have a Dream” speech addressing the civil rights march at Lincoln Memorial, Washington, DC.

-- September 2, 1963, Alabama Governor George Wallace prevented integration of the Tuskegee High School.
+September 2, 1963: Alabama Governor George Wallace prevents integration of the Tuskegee High School.

-- September 2, 1963, CBS and NBC expanded its network news from 15 minutes to 30 minutes.
+September 2, 1963: CBS and NBC expands its network news from 15 minutes to 30 minutes.

-- September 7, 1963, Pro Football Hall of Fame dedicated in Canton, Ohio.
+September 7, 1963: Pro Football Hall of Fame is dedicated in Canton, Ohio.

-- October 10, 1963, premier of “From Russia with Love,” the second James Bond film, based on novel by Ian Flemming, starring Sean Connery.
+October 10, 1963: Premier of “From Russia with Love,” the second James Bond film, based on novel by Ian Flemming, and starring Sean Connery.

-- November 22, 1963, American President John F. Kennedy assassinated by Lee Harvey Oswald in Dallas, TX.
+November 22, 1963: American President John F. Kennedy is assassinated by Lee Harvey Oswald in Dallas, TX.

 President Kennedy with Mrs. Kennedy and Governor and Mrs. John Connally moments before Oswald’s fatal bullet